Colorado Baker Is Suing The State Again After He Refused A Cake For A Transgender Woman

 Alleging religious persecution, the Colorado baker who became a national figure after he refused to bake a wedding cake for a same-sex couple and won at the Supreme Court level is suing the state once again.
-This time, he refused to bake a cake for a transgender woman who is celebration her transition.
+This time, he refused to bake a cake for a transgender woman who is celebrating her transition.

 Jack Phillips, the owner of Masterpiece Cakeshop in Lakewood, filed a federal lawsuit this week against Colorado Gov. John Hickenlooper, among other state figures, contending that Colorado officials are on a “crusade to crush” him and his religious rights, CNN reported.
 Philips believes state officials “despise what he believes and how he practices his faith.”